 The transmitting PDCP entity shall discard the PDCP SDU when the discardTimer expires for a PDCP SDU or when a status report confirms the successful delivery [9].
 The discardTimer can be configured up to 1500ms for eMTC and up to 81920ms for NB-IoT, or can be switched off by choosing infinity.
 The discardTimer mainly reflects the QoS requirements of the packets belonging to a service.

-Editor’s Note: It is FFS if there is a need to extend PDCP discardTimer in IoT NTN.
+NOTE: PDCP discardTimer enhancements can be considered during the Work Item phase provided the impact to the Technical Specifications is minimal.

 7.2.3.2 PDCP Sequence Numbers